 Atlanta Falcons at Detroit Lions (+4.5)

-There is chatter circulating that Jim Schwartz has lost his team, but I’m not buying into that, even after Detroit’s blowout loss to the Cardinals last week.
+There is chatter circulating that Jim Schwartz has lost his team.
+I’m not buying that, even after Detroit’s blowout loss to the Cardinals last week.
 The Falcons, meanwhile, are coming off a huge win and can clinch home field throughout the playoffs with a win.
-Atlanta’s two losses are both on the road, but Detroit isn’t exactly stellar at home, going 2-4.
-The Lions do have the NFL’s top passing offense, and Atlanta will obviously have its hands full with Calvin Johnson.
-But while Detroit throws for a lot of yards, Matthew Stafford (78.9 QB rating, 17 TD, 15 INT) has been mediocre this season.
-Combine that with the fact that Atlanta’s defense has allowed 13 passing touchdowns, while managing 18 interceptions, and Stafford could struggle.
-In the end, the Lions have the offensive firepower to stay with any team, but with this being a lost season, combined with Atlanta having a shot to seal home field advantage, I’m going with Matt Ryan and the Falcons.
+Atlanta’s two losses are both on the road, but Detroit isn’t stellar at home, going 2-4.
+The Lions have the NFL’s top passing offense, and Atlanta will obviously have its hands full with Calvin Johnson.
+But while Detroit throws for a lot of yards, Matthew Stafford (78.9 QB rating, 17 TD, 15 INT) has been mediocre.
+Atlanta’s defense has allowed 13 passing touchdowns, while managing 18 interceptions.
+Translation: Stafford could struggle.
+In the end, the Lions have the offensive firepower to stay with any team.
+But this is still a lost season and Atlanta has a shot to steal home field advantage.
+Therefore, I’m going with Matt Ryan and the Falcons.
 Atlanta covers on the road.

 KP’s Pick: Atlanta